Calligraphy in Iran

-In fact, calligraphy is one of the most eye catching and fascinating manifestations of Iranian culture in post-Islam period.
+Calligraphy in Iran has gone through lots of developments.
+In fact, calligraphy is one of the most eye-catching and fascinating manifestations of Iranian culture in the post-Islam period.
 The holy book of Muslims, Koran, has constantly confirmed the importance of writing.

-According to this book, the eternally protected word must be respected because it expresses the destiny of all creatures from the beginning of time till the end.
+According to this book, the eternally protected word must be respected because it expresses the destiny of all creatures from the beginning of time until the end.

 Iran has played the most significant role in the evolution of calligraphy.
-A national feature of Iranian Muslims has been known as the perseverance in learning to write beautifully.
-To Iranians, it meant the manifesting point of human spirituality where a pure writing was regarded as originated from a pure heart.
+A national feature of Iranian Muslims has been known as perseverance in learning to write beautifully.
+To Iranians, it meant the manifesting point of human spirituality where pure writing was regarded as originating from a pure heart.

 The Evolution of Calligraphy in Iran

 According to traditions, Ali-ibn-e-Abitaleb, the first Imam of Shiites who was living in Kufa, had his particular writing style.
-In post-Islam period, this are began by imitating his handwriting.
+In the post-Islam period, this art began by imitating his handwriting.
 The peculiar style depicted was known as Kufic, a name attributing it to its region of origin.
-This script became the dominant style used in all Islamic world.
+This script became the dominant style used in the Islamic world.

 Innumerable Iranian buildings were embellished by inscriptions in different styles.
 They are various Kufic, Thulth and Naskh scripts decorated differently in very beautiful manners.

-On the other hand, some of the best instances of calligraphy can be found on pottery, metalwork and even silk or velvet cloths.
-The very first calligraphic styles were worked out on the silver and gold coins as well as agate seals.
+On the other hand, some of the best instances of calligraphy in Iran can be found on pottery, metalwork and even silk or velvet cloths.
+The very first calligraphic styles were worked out on silver and gold coins as well as agate seals.
 They were plane and floriated Kufic.

-During the last Ghaznavid kings, an Iran loving movement was being reflected in some Persian inscriptions at the rhythm of Ferdosy’s Shahnameh in Ghazneh.
+During the last Ghaznavid kings, an Iran-loving movement was being reflected in some Persian inscriptions at the rhythm of Ferdosy’s Shahnameh in Ghazni.

 Role of Iranian Masters of Calligraphy

-During different stages of history, there have been some masters of calligraphy who have helped a lot with the evolution of this art.
-In 10th century, a Shirazy master created six different distinguished styles in Kufic script.
+During different stages of history, there have been some masters of calligraphy in Iran who have helped a lot with the evolution of this art.
+In the 10th century, a Shirazy master created six different distinguished styles in Kufic script.

 Tamurlane’s grandchildren were promoting this art too.
 One of the most spectacular tasks done by one of them was to write a unique 65cm x 54cm Koran in gilded letters.
 The Timurid court was a patron of calligraphy in other non-religious books like Shahnameh.
 The famous Baysonqory Shahnameh was handwritten in Herat during the same era.
 Herat’s court also had some other calligraphers whose works can still be visited either as books or as inscriptions.

 It is important to know that many artists had no choice but to serve the court of their time.
-Some of them had expressed that as the agonizing state of being forced to such destiny in their works.
+Some of them had expressed that calligraphy in Iran had been a state of being forced to such destiny as an artist.

 Also, there are some other styles which look more decorative.
 For instance, some artists wrote religious words and similar subjects in the form of lions, horses, birds, humans, etc in Thulth script.